lewesmint/vm-toolkit/README.md

 ./install.sh --install-dir /opt/vm-toolkit --data-dir /var/vm-data
 ```

 **📦 Archive Installation**: The toolkit is designed to work from any directory.
 Download the archive, extract it anywhere, and run the installer.
-Your VMs and data will be stored in a separate configurable location (default: `~/vm-toolkit-data`).
+Your VMs and data will be stored in a configurable location (default: `./vm-toolkit-data` in the project directory).

 For detailed installation options, see [INSTALL.md](INSTALL.md)
+For recent changes and improvements, see [CHANGELOG.md](CHANGELOG.md)

 ### 2. Prerequisites